chamber0x0/WebCrawler/README.md

 ## Features

 - Navigates webpages within a given domain
-- Avoids crawling the same URL twice
+- Avoids duplicates
-- Provides colored terminal output
+- Provides formatted output for btter readability
 - Supports crawling multiple domains from a list
 - Supports using a proxy for the requests